 Dangerous weather and safety concerns sometimes necessitate closing a bank branch down temporarily.
 But the ability to close one branch while keeping nearby locations open with stocked ATMs can be a differentiator in a competitive industry.

 For example, in the event of a hurricane warning, both existing and new customers will likely notice which banks are operating (and which are not) along their evacuation route.
+It may be wise to have lodging available to critical employees outside of affected areas so they can maintain online transactions and ensure business continuity.

 After storm and federal disaster area declarations, the FDIC encourages banks to work with customers who are experiencing financial hardship due to the weather event.
 Whether it's restructuring loans, extending repayment terms or offering favorable Community Reinvestment Act considerations, it's an opportunity to deepen customer relationships and community engagement.